-Celebrity Chef Bobby Flay’s only Las Vegas restaurant is Mesa Grill at Caesars Palace, delivering his iconic bold Southwestern flair from his acclaimed New York flagship.
+Celebrity Chef Bobby Flay’s only Las Vegas restaurant is Mesa Grill at Caesars Palace, delivering his iconic bold Southwestern flair.

 Mesa Grill Las Vegas has been included on Condé Nast Traveler’s Hot 100 list.
 Just as striking as the food at Mesa Grill is the atmosphere.